sharktacos/OpenColorIO-configs/docs/configs.md

 - **Low Contrast +1 stop** <br> Low Contrast Look Transform with +1 exposure stop.
 - **Low Contrast +2 stops** <br> Low Contrast Look Transform with +2 exposure stops.

-Each of these above views is paired with an output display.
-A View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
-As you can see above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
+In OCIO, a View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
+As you can see in the image above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
 In Maya, the View and Display are seperate drop-downs.

 ### Display Transforms